retired-guy/WiiM-VU/README.md

 # WiiM-VU

 Vintage (or modern) VU meters on a wide display with WiiM album art and metadata.
-Requires a TosLink input from the WiiM (see resoures below)
+Requires a TosLink input from the WiiM to animate the needles (see resoures below)

 Edit config.ini with WiiM's IP address